bowenliang123/base64_codec/README.md

 **Dify Marketplace:** https://marketplace.dify.ai/plugins/bowenliang123/base64_codec

 This Dify plugin provides tools for encoding and decoding Base64 specified in [RFC 4648](https://datatracker.ietf.org/doc/html/rfc4648.html).
 It supports text and image files for the input or output.
+URL safe Base64 encoding is also supported for text encoding and decoding.

 ## Description